pCosta99/getpropped/README.md

 BUTTT, server-side rendering definitely lacks a bit to interact with blockchains since you will end up using mostly JS anyway.

-I used mostly stimulus to handle all the interactions with my view but it definitely wasn't an optimal choice.
+I used mostly Stimulus.js to handle all the interactions with my view but it definitely wasn't an optimal choice.
 This brings Vue.js to my learnlist and I might remake the Dapp as a learning experience!